openhwgroup/cv32e40x/docs/user_manual/source/fpu.rst

 The RV32F ISA extension for floating-point support in the form of IEEE-754 single precision can be enabled by setting the parameter **FPU** of the toplevel file ``cv32e40p_core.sv`` to 1.
 This will extend the CV32E40P decoder accordingly.
-The actual Floating Point Unit (FPU) is instantiated outside the CV32E40P and is accessed via the APU interface (see :ref:`apu`).
 The FPU repository used by the CV32E40P core is available at https://github.com/pulp-platform/fpnew.
 In the core repository, a wrapper showing how the FPU is connected